Azure security management and monitoring overview

-Azure provides security mechanisms to aid in the management and monitoring of Azure cloud services and virtual machines.
+Azure provides security mechanisms to aid in the management and monitoring of Azure cloud services and virtual machines (VMs).
 This article provides an overview of these core security features and services.
 Links are provided to articles that give details of each so you can learn more.

-The security of your Microsoft cloud services is a partnership and shared responsibility between you and Microsoft.
-Shared responsibility means Microsoft is responsible for the Microsoft Azure and physical security of its data centers (by using security protections such as locked badge entry doors, fences, and guards).
-In addition, Azure provides strong levels of cloud security at the software layer that meets the security, privacy, and compliance needs of its demanding customers.
+The security of your Microsoft cloud services is a partnership and a shared responsibility between you and Microsoft.
+Microsoft is responsible for the Azure platform and the physical security of its datacenters (by using security protections such as locked badge-entry doors, fences, and guards).
+Azure provides strong levels of cloud security at the software layer that meets the security, privacy, and compliance needs of its customers.

-The following chart summarizes the balance of responsibility for both Microsoft and the customer.
+The following chart summarizes the balance of responsibility between Microsoft and the customer.

-For a deeper dive into security management, see Security management in Azure.
+For more information about security management, see Security management in Azure.

 Role-Based Access Control

-Role-Based Access Control (RBAC) provides fine-grained access management for Azure resources.
-Using RBAC, you can grant people only the amount of access that they need to perform their jobs.
-RBAC can also help you ensure that when people leave the organization they lose access to resources in the cloud.
+Role-Based Access Control (RBAC) provides detailed access management for Azure resources.
+By using RBAC, you can grant people only the amount of access that they need to perform their jobs.
+RBAC can also help you ensure that when people leave the organization, they lose access to resources in the cloud.

-With Azure, you can use antimalware software from major security vendors such as Microsoft, Symantec, Trend Micro, McAfee, and Kaspersky to help protect your virtual machines from malicious files, adware, and other threats.
+With Azure, you can use antimalware software from major security vendors such as Microsoft, Symantec, Trend Micro, McAfee, and Kaspersky.
+This software helps protect your virtual machines from malicious files, adware, and other threats.

-Microsoft Antimalware offers you the ability to install an antimalware agent for both PaaS roles and virtual machines.
+Microsoft Antimalware for Azure Cloud Services and Virtual Machines offers you the ability to install an antimalware agent for both PaaS roles and virtual machines.
 Based on System Center Endpoint Protection, this feature brings proven on-premises security technology to the cloud.

-Symantec End Point Protection (SEP) is also supported on Azure.
-Through portal integration, customers can specify that they intend to use SEP within a VM.
-SEP can be installed on a brand new VM via the Azure portal or can be installed on an existing VM using PowerShell.
+Symantec Endpoint Protection (SEP) is also supported on Azure.
+Through portal integration, you can specify that you intend to use SEP on a VM.
+SEP can be installed on a new VM via the Azure portal, or it can be installed on an existing VM via PowerShell.

 - Deploying Antimalware Solutions on Azure Virtual Machines